 Home / Volunteer

 Since 1952, volunteers have been THE backbone of Pet Haven.
-Why choose Pet Haven as an organization when there are so many others asking for assistance?
+Why choose Pet Haven as an organization when there are so many organizations to choose from?
 Because Pet Haven treats all volunteers as family.
 We provide training, support, and a community of like-minded people to make a welcoming space to do life-saving work on behalf of Minnesota’s animals.

-There are a ton of ways to be involved, and we thank you ahead of time for your interest.
+There are manyways to be involved, and we thank you ahead of time for your interest.
 Find out more about available volunteer opportunities by clicking on the links below!

 And if you have a skill or interest you think Pet Haven can’t live without, we’d love to hear from you!